Turks and Caicos Kiteboarding Guide

 Currently, all kiteboarding instructors and kite schools are based on Providenciales.
 Lessons can often be arranged on the other islands in the country at extra cost, yet it’s easiest to learn on Providenciales.

-It varies greatly by student, but it typically takes about 5 to 8 hours of lessons before students can begin to practice by themselves, after which it’s usually another 8-10 hours until a student is able to kite up wind (and back to the launch point).
-Kiteboarding is considered to be a mid to higher level of difficulty to learn in relation to other water sports.
+It varies greatly by student, but it typically takes between 5 and 8 hours of lessons before students can begin to practice kiteboarding by themselves, after which it usually takes another 8–10 hours before the student is able to kite upwind (and back to the launch point).
+Kiteboarding is considered to be a mid- to higher-level difficulty sport to learn in relation to other water sports.
 The learning curve isn't as steep as it is for conventional surfing, yet it does take more commitment than paddleboarding and kayaking.
-New designs and kite technologies have made it much easier to learn, and kiteboarding lessons and teaching methods have also improved greatly over the years.
-Most kite schools teach at Long Bay Beach, which is one of the best kiteboarding locations in the world, and an incredible place to practice at.

 Kiteboarding Schools

-How Do Our Islands Compare for Kiting?
+How Do The Islands Compare for Kiting?

-Providenciales, North Caicos and Middle Caicos
+Providenciales, North Caicos, and Middle Caicos

 South Caicos

 South Caicos isn’t particularly far from the central Caicos Islands and Providenciales, yet the uninhabited East Caicos and extensive shallows tend to isolate it a bit.
 Consequently, those wishing to kite the pristine flats here will typically have to stay overnight.
+See South Caicos Hotels, Resorts and Villas.

 You can venture off the beaten track as much or as little as you’d like on South Caicos.
-The beautiful Salterra Beach is a stellar location that’s easy to get to, Bell Sound offers flat water, and the channels and cays to the north of the island at Plandon Cay Cut, McCartney Cay and Middle Creek Cay is one of the most scenic regions in the Turks and Caicos.
-Long Cay and the amazing waters of the Admiral Cockburn Land and Sea National Park is also a great spot and close to the island’s main settlement of Cockburn Harbour.
+The beautiful Salterra Beach is a stellar location that’s easy to get to, Bell Sound offers flat water, and the channels and cays to the north of the island at Plandon Cay Cut, McCartney Cay, and Middle Creek Cay form one of the most scenic regions in the Turks and Caicos.

 Grand Turk and Salt Cay